Travel.State.Gov > International Travel > Country Information > Curaçao International Travel Infromation

 Departure Fees: When departing Curaçao, airport departure fees are charged for international destinations.
 Most airlines include this fee in the ticket price.
 The most current information can be found on the airport’s website.

 Information about dual nationality and the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our customs information page.

-Incidents of violent crime, including rape and armed robbery – although not common – do occur.
+Violent crime, including rape and armed robbery – although not common – does occur.
 Exercise caution when visiting more isolated areas of the island.
 Some thefts and assaults have been reported near nature areas, remote beaches, and small or informal parking areas used by divers.

-Parents of young travelers should be aware that the legal drinking age of 18 is not always enforced, so extra parental supervision may be appropriate.
-Travelers should take standard precautions when frequenting nightclubs and bars.
+If you are traveling with children, be aware that the legal drinking age of 18 is not always enforced, so extra parental supervision may be appropriate.
+Take standard precautions when frequenting nightclubs and bars.
 Travel in pairs or groups and, if you consume alcohol, do so responsibly.